 There is never a shortage of fun to be had in Irvine, California.
 In fact, there are plenty of free things to do in Irvine that all people can enjoy.
-From hiking trails and parks to museums and skateboarding venues, Irvine truly does have it all.
+From outdoor places to soak up the sun to museums and skateboarding venues, Irvine truly does have it all.
 Take a look at some of our favorite free Irvine activities now and get the insider scoop on some of Irvine’s special gems.

 Turtle Rock Viewpoint Trail

 Source: Instagram (@foreverfollowingthesun)